plantain-00/type-coverage/README.md

-    "ignoreNested": true, // same as --ignore-nested (Added in `v2.16`) "ignoreAsAssertion": true, // same as --ignore-as-assertion (Added in `v2.16`) "ignoreTypeAssertion": true, // same as --ignore-type-assertion (Added in `v2.16`) "ignoreNonNullAssertion": true // same as --ignore-non-null-assertion (Added in `v2.16`) },
+    "ignoreNested": true, // same as --ignore-nested (Added in `v2.16`) "ignoreAsAssertion": true, // same as --ignore-as-assertion (Added in `v2.16`) "ignoreTypeAssertion": true, // same as --ignore-type-assertion (Added in `v2.16`) "ignoreNonNullAssertion": true, // same as --ignore-non-null-assertion (Added in `v2.16`) "showRelativePath": true // same as --show-relative-path (Added in `v2.17`) },
 ```